Take it all off– your makeup, that is!

 1. Take it off!

-Now gently massage in your facial cleanser for about a minute.
+On damp skin, gently massage on your facial cleanser for about a minute.
 This gets rid of any leftover residue or trace impurities.
 Rise and gently pat dry with a clean cloth.

 3. Tone and moisturize.